augustss/MicroHs/README.md

 ### Memory layout
 Memory allocation is based on cells.
 Each cell has room for two pointers (i.e., two words, i.e., 16 bytes), so it can represent an application node.
-One bit is used to indicate if the cell has an application or something else.
+One bit is used to indicate if the cell is an application or something else.
 If it is something else one word is a tag indicating what it is, e.g., a combinator or an integer.
 The second word is then used to store any payload, e.g., the number itself for an integer node.